UofT-UTSC-CS-sandbox/final-term-project-first-year-veterans/doc/sprint2/iteration-02.md

 ### Quick Introduction to the Process

-In this iteration, we aim to refine our workflows, improve communication, and enhance our productivity by implementing several new strategies.
+In this iteration, we aim to refine our workflows, improve communication, and enhance our productivity by implementing new strategies.

 ### Changes from Previous Iteration